 Completely worth it.

-This is also somewhere Mike has never been.
-ARE YOU KIDDING ME??
-This leads me to believe that sometimes it is good to be a tourist in your own city.
+This is also somewhere Mike has never been which completely shocked me.
+It leads me to believe that sometimes it is good to be a tourist in your own city.
 It was so much fun to do these things and it cost us a fraction of what it would to travel to another big city in the Midwest.
 Our trip to the city for an evening cost us less than $40.00!

 Now mind you, we didn’t do shopping but there are malls and boutiques near us and we were just looking for ambiance.
 All in all, it was a wonderfully romantic evening and so much fun to be in the city at Christmas.

 The horse and carriage filled with a family who yelled out “Merry Christmas” as we all walked down Michigan Ave.
 (Has anyone ever seen “Funny Farm” when they try to make the village look more appealing?
 It felt like that.
 Cue the deer!)

 The guy driving up and down the Magnificent Mile in his ’78 Vega with a megaphone yelling “Happy Hanukkah!”.
 I SWEAR I am not making this up.

 The elevator full of people on the 7th floor of Marshall Field’s who couldn’t get off the 7th floor.

 I bet they are still there.